clearcare/policies/source/sections/08-auditing_policy.md

 ## 8.4 Review and Reporting of Audit Findings

 1. Audit information that is routinely gathered must be reviewed in a timely manner, currently monthly, by the responsible workforce member(s).
 On a quarterly basis, logs are reviewed to assure the proper data is being captured and retained.
 The following process details how log reviews are done at Cloudticity:
-  1. The Security Officer initiates the log review by creating an Issue in the Zendesk Compliance Review Activity (CRA) Project.
+  1. The Security Officer initiates the log review by creating a task in the Teamwork Compliance Review Activity (CRA) Project.
   2. The Security Officer, or a Cloudticity Security Engineer assigned by the Security Officer, is assigned to review the logs.
   3. Relevant audit log findings are added to the Issue; these findings are investigated in a later step.
 Once those steps are completed, the Issue is then reviewed again.
   4. Once the review is completed, the Security Officer approves or rejects the Issue.
 Relevant findings are reviewed a this stage.
 If the Issue is rejected, it goes back for further review and documentation.
 The communications protocol around specific findings are outlined below.